 This specialisation gives you the chance to see how you can shape the world we live in.
 In topics with an environmental focus, you will learn how to design, develop and evaluate structures, equipment and systems to provide practical solutions to problems caused by increasing consumption and waste.

-Some of the topics you can study in Civil Engineering include:
+Some of the topics you can study within Civil Engineering include:

 - Transportation Engineering

 Where can Civil Engineering take you?